SHABIN-K/Login-via-whatsapp/README.md

    npm install
    npm start

+2. Open your web browser and navigate to http://examble.com/login.
+3. In your terminal, you will see a QR code.
+4. Open WhatsApp, go to the "Linking Device" option, and scan the QR code.

 ### Contributing
    We welcome contributions from the community.
 Please fork the repository and submit pull requests.